CahanLab/CellNet_Cloud/readme.md

     tar cvfz data.tgz path/to/reads
     ```

-    If you are using MacOS we recommended adding the modifier:
+    If you are using MacOS we recommend adding the modifier:
     ```shell
     COPYFILE_DISABLE=1 tar cvfz data.tgz path/to/reads
     ```